andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 > "Essentially, we take a function in memory that performs some action we want to influence (listing directory contents, sending a signal to a process, etc) and write our own version."

-Luckily, the Xcellerator has provided a useful file called `ftrace_helper.c`.

 That is the main objective of part 2.
-Using the code provided to you in the git repository, **your task is to build a rootkit that will hide directories that contain a certian keyword.**
+Using the code provided to you in the git repository, **your task is to build a rootkit that will hide directories whose named begins with a certian keyword.** The code for this module, its Makefile, and other useful information can all be found in [this Github repository](https://github.com/xcellerator/linux_kernel_hacking/tree/master/3_RootkitTechniques/3.4_hiding_directories).

+For part 2, you will need to:

+1. Copy the [code](https://github.com/xcellerator/linux_kernel_hacking/blob/master/3_RootkitTechniques/3.4_hiding_directories/rootkit.c) for the directory hiding kernel module.

+2. Modify the code to use a key word of your choice. (**Hint:** look for the `PREFIX` macro!)

+3. Compile the code using the [Makefile](https://github.com/xcellerator/linux_kernel_hacking/blob/master/3_RootkitTechniques/3.4_hiding_directories/Makefile) provided in the Xcellerator's Github repo.

+4.Insert the kernel module using `insmod`.

+5. Create some directories whose names match your keyword.
+Try using `ls` to list them.
+Do they show up?

+Once you get your rootkit working, take screenshots of your demo for your writeup.

 # Multi Rootkit